-It’s no secret, all of Italy’s lakes are beautiful and offer something unique to experience.
+It’s no secret that all of Italy’s lakes are beautiful and offer something unique to experience.
 Lake Iseo, however, is so underrated, as it’s one of the most unique lake landscapes Italy has to offer.

-As mentioned, the imposing lake island of Monte Isola is a main attraction that captures your attention whether on the water or hiking for a bird’s-eye view.
+The imposing lake island of Monte Isola captures your attention whether on the water or hiking with a bird’s-eye view.

 Less Traveled by Tourists

 Of all the lakes in northern Italy, Lake Iseo is the least traveled by tourists.
 You’ll find many Italians enjoying the laidback life of this lake, and probably some central Europeans as well, but American tourists are definitely harder to find.